 I'm of the mentality that you can pretty much stuff a mushroom with any combination of meat, cheese, and herbs and have it be delicious.
 So one day I was thinking about making a layered casserole/lasagna of sorts, using roasted portabellos instead of noodles, and the idea to just use the mushrooms as a vessel for the filling popped into my head.
 And lasagna-stuffed mushrooms were born.
 I suppose I could tout these as a low-carb alternative to lasagna, but truth be told, I'm not into low carb at all, these are actually just a vessel for lots of cheese.

 While I absolutely love lasagna and it definitely ranks as one of my favorite foods, the biggest drawback is that I find it to be pretty time and labor intensive.
 These stuffed mushrooms are the solution to that - quick, easy, and just as satisfying.
-If you really want to go the extra mile, you could serve the mushrooms over a bed of noodles and get the whole experience.
+If you really want to go the extra mile, you could serve the mushrooms over a bed of noodles and get carb-crazy.
 I also had some filling left over, and I spooned it into some button mushrooms.
 They were just as good served as a smaller portion, and would make a great appetizer or addition to a spread of Italian food.

 Pink Parsley Original